Jason: In literature

-Jason portrayed by Todd Armstrong in Jason and the Argonauts (1963).

 Though some of the episodes of Jason's story draw on ancient material, the definitive telling, on which this account relies, is that of Apollonius of Rhodes in his epic poem Argonautica, written in Alexandria in the late 3rd century BC.

 Another Argonautica was written by Gaius Valerius Flaccus in the late 1st century AD, eight books in length.
 The poem ends abruptly with the request of Medea to accompany Jason on his homeward voyage.
 It is unclear if part of the epic poem has been lost, or if it was never finished.
 A third version is the Argonautica Orphica, which emphasizes the role of Orpheus in the story.

 Jason is briefly mentioned in Dante's Divine Comedy in the poem Inferno.
 He appears in the Canto XVIII.
 In it, he is seen by Dante and his guide Virgil being punished in Hell's Eighth Circle (Bolgia 1) by being driven to march through the circle for all eternity while being whipped by devils.
 He is included among the panderers and seducers (possibly for his seduction and subsequent abandoning of Medea).

 The story of Medea's revenge on Jason is told with devastating effect by Euripides in his tragedy Medea.

 William Morris wrote an English epic poem, The Life and Death of Jason, published in 1867.
+Originally intended as part of the author's The Earthly Paradise, the work was published separately.
+It became Morris's most popular poem during his lifetime, but was later neglected by most critics, who dismissed it as escapist.
+J. R. R. Tolkien scholar, Allan Turner, has suggested that Tolkien may have learnt his method of embedding multiple types of verse into a text from this poem.

 In the 1898 short novel The Story of Perseus and the Gorgon's Head the mythical story of Jason is described.

 Padraic Colum wrote an adaptation for children, The Golden Fleece and the Heroes Who Lived Before Achilles, illustrated by Willy Pogany and published in 1921.

 The mythical geography of the voyage of the Argonauts has been connected to specific geographic locations by Livio Stecchini but his theories have not been widely adopted.